How To Get Rid of Bed Bugs (Complete Bed Bug Removal Guide)

 - Consider alternative heat treatment options

 A lot of advice includes checking the mattress and box spring for bed bugs as soon as you arrive to the room, which is good advice.
+We even talked to Mike Fischer, owner of Fischer's Pest Control in Las Vegas who says bed bugs are very common in high tourist areas (like Las Vegas).
 However, just because you spot something doesn't automatically mean it's bed bugs.

 2. Run your clothing and luggage through the dryer (or applying direct heat treatments)